Saturday, January 18, 2014 12:17:00 PM | by v-bafitz

 Tom Selleck (born Jan.
 29, 1945)

 Tom Selleck (born Jan.
 29, 1945): This actor is best known for his starring role on 'Magnum, P.I.' — and his luxurious mustache.
-He was hugely popular as Monica's boyfriend Richard on 'Friends,' and regularly turns up on TVs as the star of the 'Jesse Stone' TV movie series.
+He was hugely popular as Monica's boyfriend Richard on 'Friends,' and regularly turns up as the star of the 'Jesse Stone' TV movie series.

 Vera Anderson/WireImage/Getty Images

 Adam Lambert (born Jan.
 29, 1982)

 Adam Lambert (born Jan.
 29, 1982): This 'American Idol' runner-up was a winner on the Billboard charts.
 His debut album, 'For Your Entertainment,' went platinum.
 He's also been known to collaborate with his music crush, Queen, taking center stage as the band's frontman.